FinaSec/Security-Cryptography-Home-Lab/labs/lab-01-aes-ecb-encryption/README.md

 ECB mode should not be used for sensitive or structured data because it leaks patterns that can reveal information about the original plaintext.

-Screenshots
+##  Evidence

-Screenshots demonstrating encryption, hex editing, and pattern leakage are stored in the screenshots/ directory.
+Screenshots in the screenshots/ directory document:
+- AES-128 key generation
+- ECB encryption and decryption
+- Pattern leakage in ECB-encrypted data
+- Successful plaintext recovery using Cryptool